Virginia Capital Trail || How to use Amtrak to Ride the Trail

 An additional Item is where you reserve space for your bicycle.

-From my research, the bicycle service runs from May to October.
-Parking at RVM is $5 daily.
-Parking at WBG is free.
+Based on my research, the bicycle service is available from May to October.
+Parking at Main Street Station (RVM) is $5 per day, while parking at the Williamsburg Transportation Center (WBG) is free.

-Mile marker 0 of the Virginia Capital Trail starts in Jamestown.
-Depending on what route you take from Williamsburg it's a 7.5 to 10-mile ride.
-The end of the trail is Great Shiplock Park which is 0.9 miles from Main Street Station.
+Mile marker 0 of the Virginia Capital Trail begins in Jamestown.
+Depending on your route from Williamsburg, the ride to the trailhead ranges from 7.5 to 10 miles.
+The trail’s endpoint is at Great Shiplock Park, which is just 0.9 miles from Main Street Station.

 Traveling by Amtrak and Bicycle